thingsdb/ThingsDocs/v0/content/data-types/wtype/_index.md

 /*
  * Now we can simply wrap the collection to return the books with titles and
- * the author names including the thing ids.
+ * the author names including the thing-ids.
  */
 return(.wrap('_AllBooks'), 3);
 ```